A global network of food incubators, accelerators and shared-use kitchens

 The global food industry is evolving and growing rapidly

 Over the last decade, there has been a significant increase in the development of food business incubation centers as entrepreneurs have created many new startup businesses due to consumer demand for more local and specialty food options.
-In addition, corporate and venture investment in the food sector has become significant with an estimated $6.8 billion invested since 2015, business incubation and acceleration programs are critical to this process in helping food entrepreneurs thrive in their communities.
-This conference will help you to identify best practices in food incubation that can be easily adopted in your region.
+In addition, there has been signifiant investment from the corporate and venture capital community, with billions of dollars invested over the past few years in food startups.
+Business incubators, accelerators, and shared-use kitchens provide critically-needed services that contribute to the success of food entrepreneurs and their local/regional economies.
+This conference will help you to identify best practices in food incubation that can be adopted and customized to your region.

 FoodBIN is a global network of food incubators, accelerators and shared-use kitchens with the mission to serve as the world’s leading voice for advancing best practices in food business innovation and incubation; and identifying programs, services, funding sources and partnerships that can maximize impacts to food and agribusinesses within regional economies worldwide.

 The program includes five-minute “bite” sized presentations from 20+ presenters from around the world who will showcase their programs focusing their insights on the following four topic areas:

 - Food Accelerators

 - Global Food Programs

 Each featured program will share their unique organization’s perspective, achievements and structure.
 There will also be an opportunity for robust and engaging Q & A after each set of presentations.